ChartinoLabs/github-ops-manager/README.md

     * Include docstrings for public modules, classes, and functions.
     * Provide example YAML input files and example configuration snippets.

+## Development Practices and Utilities

+To ensure a high-quality, maintainable, and consistent codebase, this project should adhere to standard Python best practices, leveraging a central `utils` package (`github_ops_manager/utils/`) for shared components inspired by the reference files provided:

+* **Configuration Management (`utils/config.py`):**
+  * Utilize Pydantic's `BaseSettings` to define and load application configuration (like API settings, feature flags, default paths) in a type-safe manner.
+  * Support loading configuration from environment variables and `.env` files.
+  * Organize settings into logical classes (e.g., `GitHubSettings`, `AppSettings`).

+* **Constants (`utils/constants.py`):**
+  * Define shared, immutable values (like default filenames, mapping dictionaries, regex patterns, API endpoints fragments) in a dedicated `constants.py` module to avoid magic strings/numbers and improve maintainability.

+* **Type Hinting (`utils/typings.py`):**
+  * Use Python's type hinting features (`typing` module) extensively throughout the codebase for clarity and static analysis benefits.
+  * Define shared custom types, such as `TypedDict` for specific data structures or `Enum` for controlled vocabularies (like issue labels or states), in `typings.py`.

+* **Custom Exceptions (`utils/exceptions.py`):**
+  * Define a hierarchy of custom exception classes, potentially inheriting from a base `GitHubOpsManagerError`, in `exceptions.py`.
+This allows for more specific error handling and categorization (e.g., `ConfigurationError`, `GitHubApiError`, `YamlProcessingError`).

+* **Structured Logging (`utils/logging.py`):**
+  * Implement structured logging using libraries like `structlog` wrapping the standard `logging` module.
+  * Configure logging centrally to include timestamps, log levels, logger names, and potentially contextual information.
+  * Support configurable log levels (e.g., INFO, DEBUG) via environment variables or CLI flags.
+  * Allow JSON output for easier parsing by log collectors, in addition to console-friendly formats.
+  * Consider silencing overly verbose logs from third-party libraries (like `httpx`, `githubkit` itself if needed) at the WARNING level.

+* **Helper Functions (`utils/helpers.py`):**
+  * Place general-purpose, reusable utility functions (e.g., file system operations, string manipulation, ID generation, date handling) that don't belong to a more specific module into `helpers.py`.

+Adhering to these practices will contribute significantly to the project's long-term health and ease of collaboration.

 ## Suggested Core Libraries

 * **GitHub Interaction:** [`githubkit`](https://github.com/yanyongyu/githubkit) - Modern, typed, supports both GitHub App and PAT authentication.